Perform significant test by comparing the pairwise log ratios between all features.

 "CPM": pre-sample normalization of the sum of the values to 1e+06.

-. other arguments passed to specific
+named list. other arguments passed to specific

 normalization methods.
 Most users will not need to pass any additional